SixBytesUnder/infoboard/README.md

 # infoboard

 > Infoboard showing photos from local folder as the background, time, weather and Transport for London status updates.
-> Intended for Raspberry Pi, but should work on any machine with NodeJS installed.
+> Intended for Raspberry Pi, but should work on any machine with NodeJS v8 or newer available.

 ## Examples